CTPSSTAFF/block_to_TAZ_vehicles/README.md

     1. Allocate based on where the largest piece of the rooftop is **(chosen)**
-    2. Where the centroid of the roof is–could be a more scalable method, but would want a method to keep the centroid within the geometry.
+    2. Where the centroid of the roof is–could be a more scalable method–assuming intersecting points and polygons is more efficient that polygons and polygons and calculating shares in each, but would want a method to keep the centroid within the geometry.
     3. Allocate proportionally based on the rooftop area-seems overly complicated